Canadian Indigenous law: Blackfoot

-Dene law
+Dene

 Dene law describes the numerous legal traditions across the Dene homelands, collectively called Denendeh, whose territories include nations like the Gwich'in, Hän, Kaska, Tutchone, Sahtu, Dane-zaa, Dene Thá, Tłı̨chǫ, and Dënësųłı̨né, amongst others.
 Across Dene nations, it is understood that Dene laws were enacted by the cultural hero or heroes: Yamoria and Yamozha, often called the Great Lawmaker(s).

 Dene legal principles generally rest on the three foundations of equality, sharing, and reciprocity, as well as an interdependence on human and nonhuman life forces.
 Legally and conceptually, Dene do not distinguish between human and nonhuman beings such as ravens, caribous, trees, lakes, and mountains.
 Interpreted stories often see Dene and nonhuman animals working together to find mutually beneficial solutions.
 Indeed, there exists an almost treaty-like relationship between humans and many other beings, creating obligations on nonhuman animals and other beings to share their gifts with humans as humans are obligated to show respect through conservation and gratitude.
 For example, Dene law stipulates that humans travelling across country must pay for their passage in the form of gifting things to waterways, landforms, and other beings such as ancestors.
 Further, conceptions of care differ between Dene and English legal and social systems, particularly with children maturing in different social and environmental situations such as through apprenticeships and dutiful listening to storytellers.

 The differences between English law and Dene law have created significant friction between the Dene Nations and the Canadian State.
 One example is the rupturing of intergenerational transmission of law due to residential schools separated children from their social (and legal) frameworks.
 Another is the difference in conservation understandings: Under common law, the Northwest Territories Ministry of Environment and Natural Resources sometimes promotes single-sex hunting activities, with posters detailing how to distinguish male from female caribou, directing hunters to target the males.
 English law, concerning the reproductive abilities of the herds, considers sex-selected hunting to be more sustainable whereas Dene law sees the potential in a rupture of knowledge transferral similar to killing off all the elder men of a community.
 In contrast with the paternalistic English legal system wherein humans must oversee and conserve other species, the Dene worldview stresses the agency of nonhuman beings.
 This results in situations where beings hunted or fished which, under English territorial law, must be left alone or thrown back clashes with the Dene legal institution of beings giving themselves to the hunters.

 As there exist many languages and cultures across Denendeh, so too are Dene legal systems called differently from one territory to the next.
-For example, Tłı̨chǫ refer to Dene law as Dǫ Nàowoòdeè, Dena ÁʼNezen refers to Kaska law, Dene Zhatıé law and stories is called Mek’ı̨́ı̨́ Dene Ts’elı̨ & Megǫndıé.
+For example, Tłı̨chǫ refer to Dene law as Dǫ Nàowoòdeè, Dena ÁʼNezen refers to Kaska law, Dene Zhatıé law and stories are called Mek’ı̨́ı̨́ Dene Ts’elı̨ and Megǫndıé.